-The first part of the book is designed to free us from the limitations of our current thinking, the second, to enable us access to an infinite source of timeless wisdom.
+Would you like to be free from the limitations of our current thinking and able to access an infinite source of timeless wisdom?

 On day two, the contemplation is: